 Most business owners wait patiently to see what profit is left over after paying all the monthly business expenses before paying themselves.
 Instead, Michalowicz recommends separating the expected profits into separate owner checking accounts before deducting expenses.
 That’s where the title Profit First comes from.

-Usually, the formula is sales-expenses=profit.
+Usually, the formula for success is sales-expenses = profit.
 However, in Profit First, Mike Michalowicz flips the script.
-His formula for success is sales-profit=expenses.
+His formula for success is sales-profit = expenses.

 Most entrepreneurs think this is crazy.
 However, the strategy makes sense when you consider his argument.
 You’ll permanently settle for less if you wait to pay yourself until all your expenses are paid.
 But, on the other hand, if you pay yourself first, you’ll be forced to reconsider your costs and find creative ways to make ends meet.